Updates (January 2026 to March 2026)

 Example

 Consider a scenario where your team is preparing for an AI governance review.
 From an AI API details page, you can confirm which APIs are associated with the AI services.
 The MCP tool's detailed view page displays whether tools are restricted to specific environments.
-Similarly, the AI domains, services, and backends’ detailed view pages display whether any of these assets are serving production traffic outside compliance rules.
+Similarly, the detailed view pages for AI domains, services, and backends display whether any of these assets are serving production traffic in violation of compliance rules.
 These insights help you reduce security issues and ensure that AI adoption remains secure and compliant.